-Title IV funds must be disbursed within 14 days of the aid being posted on the student's financial account, however, aid is earned as the student attends throughout the semester.
+Title IV funds must be disbursed within 14 days of the aid's being posted on the student's financial account; however, aid is earned as the student attends throughout the semester.

 If the student does not complete 60% of the semester, Wallace Community College is required to perform a calculation to determine if funds must be returned to the Department of Education.
 This date of withdrawal is determined in two different ways for official and unofficial withdrawals.

-Official Withdrawal: The official withdrawal date is determined by the date the student started the withdrawal process or the date of the last academic-related activity.
+Official Withdrawal: The official withdrawal date is determined by the date the student started the withdrawal process.

 Unofficial Withdrawal: The unofficial withdrawal date is determined by the date the instructors report as the last documented academic-related activity when a grade of “F” is posted at the end of the semester or payment period.
-The return of funds calculation shall be based on the midpoint of the term for students who unofficially withdraw and cease attending before completing 60% of the term, or the last date of an academically related activity in which the student participated is used as the date of withdrawal.
+The return of funds calculation shall be based on the midpoint of the term for students who unofficially withdraw and cease attending before completing 60% of the term, or the last date of an academically related activity in which the student participated.

 The percentage formula is as follows: the total number of calendar days completed in the payment period divided by the total number of calendar days in the payment period equals the percentage of Title IV funds earned.
 Scheduled break days of 5 or more are excluded from the calculation.
 Funds shall be returned in the following order: